Under Her Wing was the Universe

 Community Partners for this project include: City of Enid, Americorp's Youth Build, Park Avenue Thrift, and Main Street Enid.

 ￼With your support: If I have the honor of receiving your donation, I will use the funds to pay for materials, contractors, equipment rental, insurance, and landscaping.
+Steel and concrete are expensive, ya'll.
 Every contribution is deeply appreciated, even if it is only a few dollars.
 That few dollars may help purchase another foot of cable.
 It takes hundreds of people to fund a project like this.
 So thank you for your time and for your generosity.
 I am so grateful that you had a look!

 About this fundraiser: I receive all the donations made through this platform, minus a credit card transaction processing fee.
-Please consider paying by check and bypass card processing fees.
+Please consider paying by check to bypass card processing fees.
 Please email me (theromyowens @ gmail . com) for my mailing address.
 Your check will be logged as an offline donation and still count towards the goal.
-If you would like your donation to be tax deductible, please email me for information about the fiscal sponsors who will receive your donation on my behalf.
+If you would like your donation to be tax deductible, do not donate through this platform, instead make your donation through Oklahoma Visual Arts Coalition .
+They are a non-profit organization whose mission is to support Oklahoma art and artists and their power to enrich communities.
+It is important that you note the donation is designated to Under Her Wing was the Universe in the comments section when you make your donation.

 About romy owens: I am a visual artist living in Enid, Oklahoma.
 My artistic practice reacts to location, community, and relationships.
 I create large-scale installations and smaller works of art.